Debug Process I/O

 For a debug process launched from within Wing, keyboard I/O always occurs either in the Debug I/O tool or in a new external console that is created before the debug process is started.
 This can be controlled as described in External I/O Consoles.
 Using an external console is recommended when printing very large amounts of output from a debug process.

 Debug processes launched outside of Wing, using wingdbstub, always do their keyboard I/O through the environment from which they were launched (whether that's a console window, web server, or any other I/O environment).

-When commands are typed in the Debug Probe, I/O is redirected temporarily to the Debug Probe only during the time that the command is being processed.
+When commands are typed in the Debug Probe in Wing Pro, I/O is redirected temporarily to the Debug Probe only during the time that the command is being processed.